 Make sure that you highlight the benefits you offer NICU nurses who work for you.

 Target general job boards first.

 Posting your NICU nurse job to general sites is a good place to start.
-Indeed is a great first step because it attracts large amounts of general traffic and it is free.
+Indeed is a great first step because it attracts large amounts of general traffic and it's free.